-Generally, once a solver completes its processing in response to a command, it should print to its regular output channel a (general_response):
+For most commands, once a solver completes its processing, it should print to its regular output channel a (general_response):

-The value success is the default response for a successful execution of a supported command.
+When the :print-success option is set to true; the value success is the default response for a successful execution of a supported command.
 A number of commands have a more detailed response in place of success, discussed in Section 4.2 for each of them.
 The value unsupported should be returned if the command or some specific input to it is not supported by the solver.
 An expression of the form (error e) should be returned for any kind of error situation (wrong command syntax, incorrect parameters, erroneous execution, and so on).
 The value of e is a solver-specific string containing a message that describes the problem encountered.1